Growing Hostas in Decorative Containers

 Hosta ‘Praying Hands’ in Decorative Container

-Hostas will eventually outgrow their container whether they get too big or that the soil is depleted.
+Hostas will eventually outgrow their container when they get too big or when the soil is depleted.
 If the hosta becomes too big for the container you may want to transplant it or divide it and set it back into the same container.
 I like to amend the soil in my containers every third year.
 In spring as the hostas emerge I tip the container on its side and pop the hosta out.
-If it needs to be divided I will do it then.
-I remove as much of the old soil as possible and replace it with fresh potting mix.
-I replant the hosta and follow all the same growing instructions.
-Doing this has allowed us to enjoy this Hosta ‘Praying Hands’ in the same container for over 10 years.

 So a quick bulleted recap of what we need to do to succeed at growing hostas in containers.